-The individual needs to work closely with a doctor who can help them identify their needs and provide them with suitable treatment.
+The individual needs to work closely with a doctor who can help them identify their needs and provide suitable treatment.

 Psychotherapy, or talking therapies

 This type of treatment takes a psychological approach to treating mental illness.
-Cognitive behavioral therapy, exposure therapy, and dialectical behavior therapy are examples.
+Cognitive behavioral therapy (CBT), exposure therapy, and dialectical behavior therapy are examples.

-Psychiatrists, psychologists, psychotherapists, and some primary care physicians carry out this type of treatment.
+Psychiatrists, psychologists, psychotherapists, and some primary care physicians carry out this treatment.